-Although it’s been talked about for years, and adoption rates are growing fast, we, as a DRaaS provider feel that the Disaster Recovery market place could do with a little more clarification.
+Although it’s been talked about for years, and adoption rates are growing fast, Plan B, a leading UK DRaaS provider feels that the Disaster Recovery market place could do with a little more clarification.
 So, we thought we’d try to make it a bit easier for you by offering a definitive guide to DRaaS (Disaster Recovery as a Service).
 Discover what the pitfalls are when buying DRaaS and learn what questions to ask to ensure you get it right for your business.

 - What is DRaaS?
 Disaster Recovery as a Service (DRaaS) is, as the name suggests, a fully managed IT Disaster Recovery Service.
 It applies to servers, rather than desktops, so should any failure occur that means that your servers aren’t working correctly (whether this be a hardware failure, software update that doesn’t work properly or power cut) then your DRaaS provider will get you back running on working systems again.
 In theory your IT department shouldn’t therefore have to become involved in recovering IT systems following a failure, but merely oversee the recovery process, leaving them to work on the production system to achieve long term failback as soon as possible.
 The service should also include testing of your Disaster Recovery solution to ensure that it is all working properly and certify it for compliance and regulatory purposes where required.At the other end of the DR spectrum, not to be confused with DRaaS, there are many good replication and backup products out there.
 For instance Zerto and Veeam offer replication tools but they require someone to run and manage them.
 As a general rule of thumb, if it comes with a user forum or guides then it’s not Disaster Recovery as a Service.
 If you’re happy to take accountability for IT recoveries in-house then these backup and replication products will service you just fine, as long as you can turn them into working systems for your staff.